 I am a 25-year-old writer who is currently revising an original fiction novel, The Griffin of Erestir, as I write the sequel, The Basilisk of Naviron.
 I have been writing fan fiction on my own since I was nine, but then I found this wonderful website and I love it.

 I was homeschooled through all 12 grades, have a Bachelor's in Creative Writing and Medieval & Renaissance Studies, and I'm currently getting my Master's in Library and Information Science.
 I work part-time as a public library children's librarian and hope to be the director of children or teen services at a public library after I graduate.

-I am also a Christian, which I demonstrate in my stories by keeping them free of bad language, graphic violence, "adult" scenes, and slash.
+I am also a Christian, which I demonstrate in my stories by keeping them free of bad language, graphic violence, mature scenes, and slash.